FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 What exactly is a bead?
 One definition offered by Merriam Webster is "a small piece of material pierced for threading on a string or wire (as in a rosary)."
 Throughout history, they've been used for spiritual/devotional purposes, as worry beads, gaming beads, for medicinal purposes, and as a form of currency.
 They're considered to be one of the oldest forms of trade in history.

 Somewhere between 200,000 to 300,000 years ago, Homo sapiens evolved in Africa.
-Tens of thousands of years later according to the Atlantic, Africans acquired seashells and began using them as part of their economic activities, exchanging hands for other things of value.
+Tens of thousands of years later, Africans acquired seashells and began using them as part of their economic activities, exchanging them for other things of value.
 Bead trading may have been one of the reasons why humans developed language.

 These early beads would've been made from bones, stones, horn then eventually morph into modern day glass beads.
 The site of Igbo-Ukwu in Nigeria is one of the earliest discovery sites for glass beads.
 Mass production of said beads is attributed to Milano, Italy, home of the millefiori bead, which derive their names from mille, meaning thousand, and fiori, meaning flowers.